Laser Surgery Pasadena, CA

 - Laser Assisted Uvulo-palatoplasty (LAUP) for treatment of loud and disruptive snoring

 Drs.
-Elias and Jun have been a recognized national lecturer on these and other laser procedures, certifying other surgeons in these advanced laser procedures.
+Elias, Stephens and Jun have been a recognized national lecturer on these and other laser procedures, certifying other surgeons in these advanced laser procedures.
 The availability of the CO2 laser in our office enables us to provide our patients with leading edge surgical care and increases our abilities to treat a variety of conditions.
 Please feel free to ask us about how laser surgery can benefit you.